buildotter/php-core/README.md

 "-able" is used to form adjectives from verbs, with the meaning "capable of, fit for, tending to".
 With this name, we want to express that the object is capable of building data as a test data builder.

-The `Buildotter\Core\Buildatable::random()` method is the named constructor to create a new instance of the class with random but commonly used or safe values.
+The `Buildotter\Core\Buildatable::new()` method is the named constructor to create a new instance of the class with commonly used or safe values.
 Imagine that you develop a dating app, you know the age of your customers.
 Most of the time you don't mind about the exact age, you just need one respecting the invariants of your domain (see [Propery-Based Testing](https://beram-presentation.gitlab.io/property-based-testing-101) for more about this).
 It is less likely that a customer is 300 or 10 years old than between 18 and 60 years old for instance.
+It means that a commonly used or safe value for the age of a customer is between 18 and 60 years old.
+So instead of choosing an arbitrary value, you may use a random value between 18 and 60 years old.

 The `Buildotter\Core\Buildatable::build()` method to create a new object using the values in its properties.